Uberi/botty-bot-bot-bot/README.md

                             Show only messages before or at a date/time (e.g., "8pm september 9 2015").
       -c FILTER_CHANNEL, --filter-channel FILTER_CHANNEL
-                            Show only messages within a channel (e.g., "general", "#general").
-If multiple --filter-channel arguments
+                            Show only messages within channels with names matching a specific regular expression (e.g., "general",
-                            are specified, messages in any of the given channels pass the filter.
+                            "general|random").
       -u FILTER_USER, --filter-user FILTER_USER
-                            Show only messages by a specific user (e.g., "@anthony", "anthony", "Anthony Zhang").
-If multiple
+                            Show only messages by users with usernames or real names matching a specific regular expression (e.g., "anthony", "[AO]nthon[yo] Zh[ao]ng").
-                            --filter-user arguments are specified, messages by any of the given users pass the filter.
-      -i FILTER_CONTAINS, --filter-contains FILTER_CONTAINS
+      -i FILTER_TEXT, --filter-text FILTER_TEXT
-                            Show only messages that contain a specified string (e.g., "wing night", "nuggets").
-If multiple --filter- contains arguments are specified, messages containing
+                            Show only messages with text matching a specified regular expression (e.g., "wings?",
-                            any of the given strings pass the filter.
+                            "chicken\s+nuggets").
       -s {time,channel,user,text}, --sort {time,channel,user,text}
-                            Show only messages that contain a specified string (e.g., "wing night", "nuggets").
+                            Sort the resulting messages by the specified criteria.
+      -r CONTEXT, --context CONTEXT
+                            Show a specified number of surrounding messages around the channel in each matched message.

 `example-process-history.sh` is a Bash script that shows a sample usage of this utility, filtering out messages in the channel `#general` that include the phrase "wing night" or "nuggets", sorted alphabetically by username.